← Back to Blog

 1. Foreign transaction fees.
 The UK average credit card charges 2.75–3% on any transaction in a foreign currency.
 For a frequent traveller booking international flights several times a year, this adds up quickly.
 Premium travel cards, challenger bank cards, and most US travel cards waive this fee entirely.

-2. Points or miles earn rate.
+2. Points or how frequent flyer miles work earn rate.
 Travel-branded cards typically earn accelerated points on flight and hotel bookings.
 The value of those points varies enormously by programme — a British Airways Avios earned on the BA Amex is worth more in premium cabin redemptions than in cash-back, but the earn structure and fees need to justify the spend.

 3. Built-in travel insurance.
 This is the most undervalued feature of travel credit cards.
 Section 75 protection under UK consumer credit law already covers purchases over £100 made on any UK credit card — if an airline collapses, you can claim the cost back from your card provider.
 But premium travel cards go further: trip cancellation insurance, travel delay compensation, medical coverage, and sometimes missed departure protection.